2010 Deep Ecology / Environmentalist Dates

 * 9/12 to 9/16: Zoroastrian celebration of Divine Spirit Spenta Armaiti (Devotion), creator and protector of Earth. [a/k/a Paitishahya, Corn-Harvest] [Fasli calendar]

-* 9/16: Ozone Preservation Day--Day to recognize that the survival of humanity is dependent on preservation of the ozone (a fragile shield of gas that protects the Earth from the harmful rays of the Sun).
+* 9/16: Ozone Preservation Day--Day to recognize that the survival of humanity is dependent on preservation of the ozone layer (a fragile shield of gas that protects the Earth from the harmful rays of the Sun).
 [Without the protection of the ozone, there will be reduction in food availability and endemic skin cancer.
 Commonly used chemicals are extremely damaging to the ozone layer.]
 [See U.N. website on International Day for the Preservation of the Ozone Layer.]
 [See also the U.S. Nuclear Regulatory Commission Almanac of Policy Issues article on Ozone and the U.K. Postnote "Ozone Layer Depletion and Health".] [a/k/a International Day for the Preservation of the Ozone Layer, World Ozone Preservation Day]

 * 9/17: Christian feast of St. Hildegard von Bingen (d.
 1179), mystic who sang praises to the Holy Spirit as Grace (Caritas) and Wisdom (Sapientia).
 She recognized the Holy Spirit to be the feminine aspect of the Holy Trinity, and found Her everywhere in Nature.